-Water quality in the other LP-series wells was generally similar in 2021 to that in recent years.
+Water quality in the other LP-series wells was generally similar in 2022 to that in recent years, with one exception.
+Well LP-8 shows a decreasing concentration trend in iron, sulfate, aluminum, cadmium, copper, nickel, uranium, and zinc since the cessation of leach pad operations in 2021.
+It is possible the limited concentration decreases in several analytes in LP-9 are also related to the stoppage of leaching operations.
 Table 2.2.1.1 includes a summary of exceedances and trends.